24.3 Data Transformation and Synchronization

 Using this task, you can define the criteria Identity Manager uses to migrate objects from an application into the Identity Vault.
 When you migrate an object, the Metadirectory engine applies all of the Matching, Placement, and Create policies, as well as the Publisher filter, to the object.
 Objects are migrated into the Identity Vault using the order you specify in the Class list.
 You can perform the following tasks using this option:

-1. Add Class and Attributes: To add or remove classes and attributes you want to migrate, click the icon.
-Then select the class and its respective attributes you want to add.
-After you select the class and attributes, click Add to save your changes.
+1. Add Class and Attributes: To add or remove classes and attributes that you want to migrate, click the icon.
+Then select the class and its respective attributes, click Add to save your changes.

-2. Edit Attribute Value: To change the migration attribute value you specified when editing the list, click the Edit Attribute icon.
+2. Edit Attribute Value: To change the specified migration attribute value, click the Edit Attribute icon.

 3. Re-order the Class List: Use the and buttons to change the order of the classes in the list.
 Objects are migrated into the Identity Vault using the order you specify in the Class list.